espressomd/espresso/doc/sphinx/particles.rst

         'f_swim': 0.01, 'mode': 'pusher', 'dipole_length': 2.0})

 For an explanation of the parameters ``v_swim`` and ``f_swim`` see the previous item.
-In lattice Boltzmann self-propulsion is less trivial than for regular MD, because the self-propulsion is achieved by a force-free mechanism, which has strong implications for the far-field hydrodynamic flow field induced by the self-propelled particle.
+In lattice-Boltzmann self-propulsion is less trivial than for regular MD, because the self-propulsion is achieved by a force-free mechanism, which has strong implications for the far-field hydrodynamic flow field induced by the self-propelled particle.
 In |es| only the dipolar component of the flow field